Senate committee holds second hearing on new congressional maps

 Despite the confusion, East Baton Rouge Parish had the highest early voting turnout in the state, with more than 294,000 voters casting ballots ahead of election day on May 16.

-Once the committee approves a map, it will be sent to the Senate floor for a vote.
+Now, the map will be sent to the Senate floor for a vote.
 The map would then pass through the same process in the House of Representatives.
 If legislators in the House approve it as-is, it will go to the governor's desk.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.